1. Your living arrangements could change

 If a physical ailment requires you to make renovations to your home like adding ramps or a stairlift, you might need to take out a personal loan to help cover the cost.

-Or if you or your spouse should require the services of a caregiver, you might want to take out a home equity line of credit, or HELOC, to help cover the costs if you don’t qualify for government aid.
+Or if you or your spouse should require the services of a caregiver, you might want to take out a home equity line of credit (HELOC) to help cover the costs if you don’t qualify for government aid.

 Both personal loans and HELOCs will require a credit check, and if your score isn’t great you might not be eligible for the lowest interest rates — or qualify for a loan at all.